Meitei people in Myanmar

 The Meitei people, also known as the Manipuri people (ꯃꯩꯇꯩ ꯀꯥꯡꯂꯨꯞ; ကသည်းလူမျိုး), are a minority ethnic group in Myanmar.
 They are better known as the Kathe, Cassay, or Ponna in Myanmar.

-They number around 25,000 and reside mainly in the eastern states of Kachin and Shan, Yangon division, Sagaing division, Ayeyarwaddy division, etc.
+They number around 25,000 and reside mainly in the eastern states of Kachin and Shan, Yangon division, Sagaing division, and Ayeyarwaddy division.

 The Government of Myanmar currently classifies the Meiteis as a sub-group under the "Chin" category.
 However, there have been proposals to reconsider and revise this classification.

 History

 Meitei settlement in Myanmar was a result of the Manipuri–Burmese wars of 1717 to 1749 as well as of the matrimonial alliance formed by the marriage of Meitei princess Chakpa Makhao Ngambi to Burmese King Taninganway Min in 1703.

 During the reign of Meitei King Senbi Kiyamba (ꯅꯤꯡꯊꯧ ꯀꯤꯌꯥꯝꯕ) (1467-1508 CE), the eastern border of Kangleipak extended to the Ningthee River.
 According to Henry Yule map, this border was drawn beyond the Ningthee River between 1500 and 1580 CE.

 The Kabo Valley (ꯀꯕꯣ ꯇꯝꯄꯥꯛ) is located between the Yoma mountain range, which forms the eastern boundary of the Manipur Valley, and the Ningthee River.

 Before and after 1648, Kangleipak and Myanmar were at war.
 In 1735, Meitei King Garibaniwaj (ꯅꯤꯡꯊꯧ ꯒꯔꯤꯕ ꯅꯤꯋꯥꯖ) attacked Myedu, in the present-day Shwebo region of Myanmar.
 He took cattle and slaves, destroyed Burmese villages and pagodas, and sent cavalry to the upper part of Myanmar, but he was defeated by the army of Myanmar.

 In 1738, Garibaniwaj entered the Kaunghmudaw pagoda and marked the eastern door with a sword.
 In July 1757, Burmese King Alungpaya captured thousands of Meiteis and settled them in Sagaing and Amarapura regions.

 In December 1764, the Burmese from Myedu invaded Kangleipak.
 They took some Meitei people from Manipur to Ava, which was the capital city at different times.
 He settled them around the city.
 Burmese King Alungpaya made a cavalry unit from these people.
 Later, he invaded Thailand with 500 of these cavalry soldiers.
 In 1780, Burmese King Bodawpaya brought some Meiteis from Manipur to Mogok to work in the ruby mines.
 In 1812, he brought more Meiteis from Manipur and let them live there.

 According to Francis Hamilton, the Meitei settlement in Myanmar in 1768 is described as follows:

 "Burmese invaded Manipur about the year 1768 and for eight years remained there, committing every kind of devastation.
 The country previously had contained a very great number of horses, other cattle not above one in a hundred of which was left behind.
 He (a priest of Raja Bheigyachandra) thinks that (they) carried away or destroyed 300,000 persons of different ages and sexes and indeed it was alleged, when I was at Ava that 100,000 captives remained near the city."